nyyManni/dmenu-wayland/README.md

 Edit config.mk to match your local setup (dmenu is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dmenu (if necessary as root):
+Afterwards enter the following command to build and install dmenu-wl (if necessary as root):

     make clean install